 Switch up the cheeses

-This method works well with feta and ricotta, too!
+This method works well for whipped feta cheese dip and ricotta, too!

 Add your favorite mix-ins